Makonster/215_assignment0/README.md

 - goal 2: Get used to working with others on coding
 - goal 3: Get used to using an onlise data hub
 <br>
-My favorite fall snack is anything flavored with pumpkin
+My favorite fall snack is anything pumpkin flavored